PharmaLedger-IMI/helmchart-ethadapter/charts/epi/README.md

 - [Here](./README.md#values) is a full list of all configuration values.
 - The [values.yaml file](./values.yaml) shows the raw view of all configuration values.

+## How Seeds backup will be put into ConfigMap

+Every time, on startup the application checks the existence of the so called SeedsBackup.

+1. If it does not exists - what's the case on first initial startup, also see output from logfile = `File ./apihub-root/seedsBackup does not exist, hopefully you are doing an initial build by generating fresh seeds` - then the apps will be generated, but onto the brick storage and their addresses put into the seedsbackup file.
+2. Now (in a manual deployment), the content of seedsBackup needed to be put into a Kubernetes Configmap and the pod to be restarted manually.
+3. On the next start, the application detects the existing seedsBackup and skips app generation process.

+This helm chart automates the manual steps.

+1. The application itself is managed by a Kubernetes deployment which specifies a Pod containing an initContainer and a container for epi application.
+The initContainer blocks starting the epi application container until the ConfigMap contains a SeedBackup file.
+2. A Kubernetes Job (which runs only once), defines a Pod containing an initContainer and a container.
+The initContainer runs the epi application which generates apps and seedsBackup and stops after creation of seedsbackup.
+Then the "main" container starts which writes SeedsBackup into a Kubernetes ConfigMap (where the initContainer of the deployment is waiting for).
+3. Now the Kubernetes Job ends and the initContainer of the deployment detects the seedsBackup file and exit which starts the epi application in the container.

+Herefore

 ### Quick install with internal service of type ClusterIP

 By default, this helm chart installs the Ethereum Adapter Service at an internal ClusterIP Service listening at port 3000.